Around the Quantum Lenard-Balescu equation: Introduction

 If we suppose that the initial density is inariant by translation, $F_0(x,v):=L^{-d}\Phi_0(v)$, then effective potential $\tilde{\mathcal{V}}$ become constant, and the Vlasov dynamics is trivial.
 As in the quantum case, one show that the scaled density

 converges as $N\to\infty$, $NL^d=1$ to $\Phi(t,v_1)$, solution of the (classical) Lenard-Balescu equation

-The equation has been derived simultaneously in the 60s by Guernsey \cite{Guernsey, Guernsey2}, Lenard \cite{Lenard} and \cite{Balescu2}.
-In the former two derivation, the authors use a truncation of the BBGKY hierarchy.
+The equation has been derived simultaneously in the 60s by Guernsey \cite{Guernsey, Guernsey2}, Lenard \cite{Lenard} and Balescu \cite{Balescu2}.
+In the former two derivations, the authors used a truncation of the BBGKY hierarchy.
 This strategy has been by adapted by Duerinckx \cite{Duerinckx} and Duerinckx--Saint-Raymond \cite{DSR} in order to obtain a consistency result.
 Note that in the first result, the author reach the time $O((\log N)^{1-\delta})$ (compare to $O(N)$ of the kinetic time), when in \cite{DSR}, the authors reaches the longer time $O(N^\delta)$ in a linear setting (where $\delta\in(0,1)$ is small enough).

 The classical Lenard-Balescu equation has been studied by Duerinckx and Winter in \cite{DW}.

 \paragraph{Semi-classical limit of the quantum Lenard--Balescu equation} In the semi-classical limit $\hbar\to0$, one can proof that the quantum system "converge" to the classical one.
 More precisely, consider $F_\hbar(t,x,y)$ solution of the Hartree equation with initial data $F_{0,\hbar}(x,y)$.
 At time $0$, we suppose that the Wigner transform of $F_{0,\hbar}$ defined by